Yanis124/Dijkstra/Readme.md

-## TP7-8 - Dijkstra et A*
+# TP7-8 - Dijkstra and A*

-**Commandes :**
+## Description
-- se diriger vers le répertoire : TP7-TP8
+The program aims to find the shortest path between two points in a grid using the Dijkstra and A* algorithms.
+The goal is to compare the time complexity of these two algorithms.

-- Commande de compilation : `javac MainApp/App.java`
+## Commands
-- Commande d'exécution : `java MainApp/App`
+- Navigate to the directory: TP7-TP8
-- Vous pouvez adapter ces commandes en fonction de votre répertoire de travail.
+- Compilation command: `javac MainApp/App.java`
-- sinon vous pouvez l'éxecuter depuis n'importe quel répertoire : `cd ~/ALGO/PartieB/TP7-TP8/ && find . -name "*.java" \( -name "App.java" -o -name "initGraph.java" -o -name "FileManager.java" -o -name "WeightedGraph.java" -o -name "Board.java" \) -exec javac {} \; && java MainApp/App && cd -`
+- Execution command: `java MainApp/App`

-**Fonctionnement :**
+- These commands can be adapted based on your working directory.
-Le programme permet à l'utilisateur de trouver le chemin le plus court entre deux points dans un graphe qui est representé sous forme de grille.
-Voici les étapes :
+- Alternatively, you can execute the program from any directory with the command: `cd ~TP7-TP8/ && find . -name "*.java" \( -name "App.java" -o -name "initGraph.java" -o -name "FileManager.java" -o -name "WeightedGraph.java" -o -name "Board.java" \) -exec javac {} \; && java MainApp/App && cd -`

-1. Le programme commence par créer le graphe en lisant le fichier "graph.txt" ou se trouve les sommets du graphe
+## Features
-2. L'utilisateur choisit le sommet de départ et d'arrivée dans une grille contenant des sommets, chaque sommet ayant des arêtes de valeurs différentes.
-La grille est représentée dans un fichier.
+- The program provides a visual interface for the user to choose the starting and ending points in a grid of vertices, each vertex being connected by edges with different weights.
-3. L'utilisateur choisit d'utiliser l'algorithme A* ou Dijkstra.
+- The user can choose to use the A* or Dijkstra algorithm to find the shortest path.
-4. Une fenêtre s'ouvre pour afficher les sommets explorés et le chemin final.
+- A window opens to display the explored vertices and the final path found.
-5. l'utilisateur voit le nombre de sommets explorés et la longueur du chemin.
+- The user can see the number of explored vertices and the length of the found path.
-6. le chemin trouvé sera écrit dans le fichier "out.txt"
+- The found path is written to the "out.txt" file.